PBS Kids Go!

-PBS Kids Go! was an educational television brand used by PBS for programs aimed at early elementary-age children, in contrast to the younger, preschool target demographic of PBS Kids.
-Most PBS member stations aired the PBS Kids Go! block on weekdays during after-school hours, generally 3-6 pm depending on local station scheduling.
-In addition to the block, there was a PBS Kids Go! section on the PBS Kids website which featured games, videos, and other activities that were geared toward older kids.
-The brand was used on air and online for nearly nine years from 2004 to 2013.
+PBS Kids Go! was an American educational television brand used by PBS for programs aimed at school-age children ages 6 to 8, in contrast to the preschool target demographic of PBS Kids.
+Most PBS member stations aired the PBS Kids Go! block on weekdays during after-school hours, generally 3–6 pm depending on local station scheduling.
+In addition to the block, there was a PBS Kids Go! section on the PBS Kids website which featured games, videos, and other activities that were targeted towards older children.
+The brand was used on air and online for nearly nine years from 2004 until its closure in 2013.

 History

+Development and launch

-Upon recognizing that educational programming for elementary-age children was lacking, PBS adjusted its mission to include a greater focus on this older subset of viewers.
-The PBS Kids Go! programming block was launched on October 11, 2004, alongside the premiere of brand new programs Maya & Miguel and Postcards from Buster.
+Upon recognizing that they were very few educational programming for elementary-age children, with most of PBS Kids' programs being viewed by preschoolers, PBS wanted to focus more on including shows for and targeting older children.
+The PBS Kids Go! programming block was launched on October 11, 2004, alongside the premiere of brand new series Maya & Miguel and Postcards from Buster.
 Also part of the block were existing PBS Kids series, Arthur and Cyberchase, both of which were already targeting a slightly older audience.

+Cancelled 24-hour channel

-In 2005, PBS joined with Comcast and other production companies to form the cable channel PBS Kids Sprout, effectively replacing PBS' original PBS Kids Channel.
-This left many local PBS stations with a vacancy on their multicast digital channel offerings, during a time when digital and high-definition broadcasts were increasing reach and gaining popularity.
-In April 2006, PBS announced plans for a 24-hour digital multicast network called PBS Kids Go!
+In 2005, PBS joined with Comcast and other production companies to form the cable channel PBS Kids Sprout, effectively replacing PBS' original 24-hour PBS Kids Channel.
+This left many local PBS stations with a vacancy on their multicast digital channel offerings (many filling it with a locally-based PBS Kids channel), during a time when digital and high-definition broadcasts were increasing reach and gaining popularity.
+In April 2006, PBS announced plans for a replacement 24-hour digital multicast network called the PBS Kids Go!
 Channel.
-This would expand upon the afternoon PBS Kids Go! block on PBS, with additional new content and reruns of returning programs, such as HIT Entertainment's Wishbone and Kratts’ Creatures.
+This would expand upon the afternoon PBS Kids Go! block on PBS, with additional new content and reruns of returning programs, such as HIT Entertainment's Wishbone and Kratts' Creatures.
+Other exclusive content for this channel would include a one-hour Spanish-language block called "PBS Kids Vayan!"
+(Spanish for "Go!", which would air select shows in Spanish with English subtitles), an evening "Go!
+Family" block, and an educational "Go!
+Figure" school block.

+The PBS Kids Go!
+Channel was originally set to launch in October 2006.
+However, stations found that the sliding scale licensing fees were too high for what little exclusive programming they would have received, especially after spending additional funds for the PBS HD feed.
 With only one-third of PBS stations initially committing to carry the new network, the plans for the channel were ultimately withdrawn.

-Stations found that the sliding scale licensing fees were too high for what little exclusive programming they would have received, especially after spending additional funds for the PBS HD feed.
-Despite the failure to launch a 24-hour channel, the PBS Kids Go! afternoon block continued to air on local PBS stations over the next several years and continued to expand its lineup with new series, such as Fetch! with Ruff Ruffman, WordGirl, The Electric Company, and Wild Kratts.
-Many stations also carried other series under the PBS Kids Go! brand, such as Design Squad and reruns of Wishbone, which typically aired over the weekend.
+PBS would later revive the 24/7 PBS Kids Channel on January 16, 2017 (a little over three years after the discontinuation of PBS Kids Go!), this time being structured as a multi-platform service with an online livestream of the channel on the PBS Kids website and video app, in addition to utilizing largely the same distribution methods that had been used for the original channel.